-I have seen the script running in the Heroku cloud before but could not find any good instructions to install or run set it up other than a vague mention for a link to a button to automatically install it that did not exist.
+I have seen the script running in the Heroku cloud before but could not find any good instructions to install or run set it

 Once the repo is forked to your account you will need to create a Heroku account (if you do not have one already).
 The free tier was sufficient for me to run the slackin.

 Once you have logged into Heroku you will want to choose "New" and select "Create new app" in the upper right-hand corner.
 On the next screen, you will enter the App name, this will be used in the URL Heroku will generate for you.

 Once you click the Create app button you will be sent to the Deploy tab.
 On this screen, select Github under the "Deployment method" section.
 (If you have not already connected your Github account to Heroku and you will need to and allow Heroku access to your repos.)
 Once connected, search for the forked slackin repo usually named "slackin" and click the Connect button.

 Once connected you will need to deploy it to Heroku.
 There are a few options to deploy the app, for the first deployment I ran a Manual deploy by clicking the Deploy Branch button.
 This will take a while and will display any errors that occur.

 Moving forward if you wish to have Heroku automatically deploy any changes you make in Github to the slackin app click the "Enable Automatic Deploys" button.